Why restless legs get worse in your 40s (the hormone-dopamine connection)

 What to skip

 Caffeine reduction as a primary fix.
-Caffeine isn’t a primary driver of RLS — it can contribute at the margins, particularly if consumed later in the day, but eliminating caffeine rarely resolves symptoms meaningfully if the underlying iron deficiency or hormonal mechanism isn’t addressed.
+Caffeine isn’t a primary driver of RLS.
+It can contribute at the margins, particularly if consumed later in the day, but eliminating caffeine rarely resolves symptoms meaningfully if the underlying iron deficiency or hormonal mechanism isn’t addressed.

 Sleeping pills.
 Sedating medications mask the wakefulness caused by restless legs but don’t reduce the leg symptoms themselves.
 Benzodiazepines can actually worsen the underlying movement control issue over time.
 If you’re using sleep aids to manage RLS-related insomnia, you’re treating the consequence without addressing the cause.

 Self-prescribing dopamine agonists.
-Dopamine agonist medications (ropinirole, pramipexole) are used medically for RLS and can be effective — but they carry a significant risk of “augmentation,” where symptoms spread, worsen, and start earlier in the day with prolonged use.
+Dopamine agonist medications (ropinirole, pramipexole) are used medically for RLS and can be effective, but they carry a significant risk of “augmentation,” where symptoms spread, worsen, and start earlier in the day with prolonged use.
 This is a real phenomenon that needs specialist oversight.
 If your RLS is severe enough to consider these, please see a neurologist rather than seeking to self-manage.

 The symptom cluster to pay attention to